mckinsey/vizro/vizro-ai/docs/pages/user-guides/customize-vizro-ai.md

 ## Supported models
 Vizro-AI currently supports [OpenAI models](https://platform.openai.com/docs/models) as follows, although we are working on supporting more vendors:

+=== "OpenAI"

+    - gpt-3.5-turbo `default`
+    - gpt-4-turbo
+    - gpt-4o
+    - gpt-4
+    - gpt-4-0613
+    - gpt-4-1106-preview
+    - gpt-4-turbo-2024-04-09
-- `gpt-3.5-turbo` (default model)
+    - gpt-4-turbo-preview
-- `gpt-4-turbo` (recommended for best model performance)
-- `gpt-3.5-turbo-0125`
+    - gpt-4-0125-preview
-- `gpt-3.5-turbo-1106`
+    - gpt-3.5-turbo-1106
-- `gpt-4-0613`
+    - gpt-3.5-turbo-0125
-- `gpt-4-1106-preview`
+    - gpt-4o-2024-05-13

-- `gpt-3.5-turbo-0613` (to be deprecated on June 13, 2024)
+=== "Anthropic"

+    :octicons-hourglass-24: In development

+=== "MistralAI"

+    :octicons-hourglass-24: In development

 These models offer different levels of performance and cost to Vizro-AI users:

-* The **gpt-3.5** model series have lower price point and higher speeds for providing answers, but do not offer sophisticated charting.
+* The **gpt-3.5** model series have lower price points and fast speeds for providing answers, but do not offer sophisticated charting.

-* Consider upgrading to the **gpt-4** models for more demanding tasks.
-While they are part of a more capable GPT model series, their response time is slower than gpt-3.5 models, and they come at a higher cost.
+* Consider upgrading to the **gpt-4** and **gpt-4o** model series for more demanding tasks.
+While they are part of a more capable GPT model series, they come at a higher cost.

 Refer to the [OpenAI documentation for more about model capabilities](https://platform.openai.com/docs/models/overview) and [pricing](https://openai.com/pricing).